Who Mentored Edward James Olmos?

 Watch a public service announcement featuring Edward James Olmos in support of National Mentoring Month.

-Edward James Olmos is an award-winning actor, producer, director, and activist.
-He has used his celebrity status to promote diversity through his speeches, numerous humanitarian efforts, and his roles as the U.S. Goodwill Ambassador for UNICEF and executive director of the Lives In Hazard Educational Project, a national gang prevention program funded by the U.S. Department of Justice.
+Edward James Olmos was an award-winning actor, producer, director, and activist.
+He used his celebrity status to promote diversity through his speeches, numerous humanitarian efforts, and his roles as the U.S. Goodwill Ambassador for UNICEF and executive director of the Lives In Hazard Educational Project, a national gang prevention program funded by the U.S. Department of Justice.

 I was very fortunate.
 I was raised by my great-grandfather and my great-grandmother.
 And great-grandparents are exactly that: great, grand parents.
 And I must tell you, that was probably the single most important aspect of my life…When you’re one, two, three, four years old, and you’re around great-grandparents, it’s unbelievable.
 Those were the strongest moments I had.
 He passed away at the age of 87, my great-grandfather.
 I was approximately six years old, and I had lived six years with him and my great-grandmother, and they were very influential in my life.
 And, to this day, I still remember almost all that I possibly can of what they shared with me.